rackerlabs/docs-developer-blog/_posts/2018-12-06-convert-a-non-container-database-to-a-multitentant-pluggable-database.md

         alter database open read only;

-#### Step 3 - generate a PDB manifest file
+#### Step 3: Generate a PDB manifest file

-Perform the following steps to generate a PDB manifest file from the Non-CDB:
+Perform the following steps to generate a PDB manifest file from the non-CDB:

 - Set the environment to `noncdb12c`.
 - Execute the following command: